 Note: These numbers are for projection purposes only and do not reflect what the actual number(s) may be.
 These numbers are based on the following assumptions.

-- 1. Positive valuation increment was calculated on structures only. - 2.
-Owner-Occupied mill levy utilized for calculation purposes. - 3.
-Calculations based on buildout schedule. - 4.
-Assumes equalized factor rate of 94%.
+- 1. Calculations based on buildout schedule. - 2.
+Assumes equalized factor rate of 92%.

 SCHEDULE 3 - "ECONOMIC FEASIBILITY STUDY"